microsoft/pai/manual/cluster-admin/installation-guide.md

 As the message says, you can use `admin` and `admin-password` to login to the webportal, then submit a job to validate your installation.

-### Keep Artifacts
+### Keep a Folder

-After installation, you should keep some artifacts for future operations such as upgrade, maintainence, and uninstallation.
-The critical arifacts are shown in the message after installation.
-They are:
+We highly recommend you to keep the folder `~/pai-deploy` for future operations such as upgrade, maintainence, and uninstallation.
+The most important contents in this folder are:

   - Kubernetes cluster config (the default is `~/pai-deploy/kube/config`): K8s config file.
 It is used to connect to K8s api server.
   - OpenPAI cluster config (the default is  `~/pai-deploy/cluster-cfg`): It is a folder containing machine layout and OpenPAI service configurations.

+If it is possible, you can make a backup of `~/pai-deploy` in case it is deleted unexpectly.

-  - OpenPAI cluster ID (default value is `pai`): It is a string, used to indicate your OpenPAI cluster.
+Apart from the folder, you should remember your openPAI cluster ID, which is used to indicate your OpenPAI cluster.
+The default value is `pai`.
+Some manegement operation needs a confirmation of this cluster ID.

 ## From Previous Deployment